-Exceptional undergraduate students at UNC Charlotte may be accepted into the Masters or Graduate Certificate program in Data Science and Business Analytics and begin work toward a graduate degree before completion of the baccalaureate degree.
+Exceptional undergraduate students at UNC Charlotte may be accepted into the Master’s or Graduate Certificate program in Data Science and Business Analytics and begin working toward a graduate degree before completing the baccalaureate degree.

 - Early Entry students may have acceptance to the graduate program, pending the award of the baccalaureate degree, generally within two semesters.

 - Early Entry students will be charged undergraduate tuition and fees for all courses (graduate and undergraduate) for which they register.
-Upon completion of the baccalaureate degree, students will be charged graduate tuition and fees.
+Upon completing the baccalaureate degree, students will be charged graduate tuition and fees.

-- A student may be accepted into the Data Science and Business Analytics Early-Entry Program at any time after completion of 75 semester hours of undergraduate work applicable to the appropriate degree although it is expected that close to 90 hours will have been earned by the time the first graduate course is taken.
+- A student may be accepted into the Data Science and Business Analytics Early-Entry Program at any time after the completion of 75 semester hours of undergraduate work applicable to the appropriate degree.
+However, it is expected that close to 90 hours will have been earned by the time the first graduate course is taken.

 - At least a 3.2 overall GPA